indianakernick/STELA/README.md

    * deal with statements (if, while, for, ...)
    * handle arrays (literals, subscripting)
    * modules
+   * struct initialization

    Check out the [semantic tests](test/src/semantics.cpp).
 There's still a lot more to do:

    * check that the return expression matches return type
    * `expected bool expression but got byte expression`
-   * casting
-   * struct initialization
+   * check that a cast between types is possible
-   * lambdas and function pointers (the type system treats them both the same)
+   * lambdas and function pointers (the type system treats them both the same).
+Might need to use a make expression to resolve overloaded functions
    * warnings about unused symbols (`unused variable "myVar"`)
    * array operations (size, push_back, pop_back)
    * standard math functions (`sin`, `log`, `sqrt`)